MaterializeInc/materialize/doc/user/content/get-started/_index.md

     weight: 5
 ---

-Materialize is the Operational Data Warehouse that delivers the speed of streaming with the ease of a data warehouse.
-With Materialize, organizations can operate on real-time data just by using SQL.
+Materialize is the Cloud Operational Data Store that delivers the speed of streaming with the ease of a data warehouse.
+With Materialize, organizations can use SQL to transform, deliver, and act on fast-changing data.

-If you need to speed up queries that run frequently, or trigger actions as soon as events happen, Materialize is a good fit.
-Rather than recalculate results from scratch, or serve stale cached results, Materialize continually ingests data and keeps results up-to-date as new data arrives.
+To keeps results up-to-date as new data arrives, Materialize incrementally updates results as it ingests data rather than recalculating results from scratch.

 {{< callout primary_url="https://materialize.com/register/?utm_campaign=General&utm_source=documentation" primary_text="Get Started">}}